Spekingur/reference-tictactoe/self-assessment.md

   * Removes all containers and images.

 - AWS Provisioning

-  * No. But I've made scripts - they are untested and use docker-machine.
   * https://github.com/Spekingur/reference-tictactoe/tree/master/provisioning
+  * Yes and no. I've made scripts but they are unused, untested and use docker-machine.

 - Other scripts
   * https://github.com/Spekingur/reference-tictactoe/tree/master/.bin
   * I've put a bunch of scripts in here that are not really used (except for docker-remove.sh) but are there for ease of access.